karollynecosta/aws_solutions_architect-associate/README.md

 		Private content: for years (private to the user)

-	Signed URL = access to individual files (one signed URL per file) Signed Cookies = access to multiple files (one signed coolie for many files)
+	Signed URL = access to individual files (one signed URL per file) You want to use an RTMP distribution.
+Signed cookies aren’t supported for RTMP distributions.
+				 You want to restrict access to individual files, for example, an installation download for your application.
+				 Your users are using a client (for example, a custom HTTP client) that doesn’t support cookies.

+	Signed Cookies = access to multiple files (one signed coolie for many files) You want to provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers’ area of a website.
+					 You don’t want to change your current URLs.

 CloudFront Signed URL vs S3 Pre-Signed URL:
 	Cloudfront: Allow access to a path, no matter the origin